google/framework-for-osdu/osdu-r2/os-ingest/README.md

 Upon a `/submit` request:

 1. Validate the incoming request.
     * Verify the authentication token.
-If the token is missing or invalid, and then respond with the `401 Unauthorized` status.
+If the token is missing or invalid, respond with the `401 Unauthorized` status.
     * Verify the partition ID.
-If the partition ID is missing, invalid or doesn't have assigned user groups, and then respond with the `400 Bad Request` status.
+If the partition ID is missing, invalid or doesn't have assigned user groups, respond with the `400 Bad Request` status.
     * Verify `FileID`.
 Respond with the `400 Bad request` status and the `Missing required field FileID` message if a `FileID` isn't provided.
     * Verify `DataType`.
 Respond with the `400 Bad request` status if the `DataType` is an empty